Nunziojh/Computational_Intelligence/Final_Report.md

 To address situations where identical states were rotated, I developed a board `rotation mechanism`.
 This involved implementing methods within the My_MinMax_Player class: *rotate_board*, *rotate_cube*, *transform_slide* and *check_rotations*.
 These methods ensured that rotated states corresponded to a single cache entry, thereby optimizing memory usage.

-The results against a Random player are quite good because My_MinMax_Player obtain a winning rate of approximately 98% if it starts first or not.
+The results against a Random player are quite good because My_MinMax_Player obtain a winning rate of approximately 98% if it starts first or not with a depth equal to 2.